andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

       }

       // To determine sign, we will use dot product method here.
       // Basically: if direction of (closest_point->cube_center_pos) is the same as triangle normal direction
       //    then INSIDE else OUTSIDE.
       // NOTE:
-      // There are other methods, but I will probably fully explain it in another article.
+      // There are other methods, but I will fully explain it in another article.
       // for example, unreal checks whether 50% of hit faces is backface/not to determine it
       // or another way we can trace from point on X or Y or Z axis and count odd/even intersection. float t = dot(shortest_normal, normalize(cube_center_pos - shortest_point));